rickmansfield/web-sprint-challenge-authentication-and-testing/README.md

 4. How does _Test Driven Development_ change the way we write applications and tests?
    1. If you follow TDD workflow you create the test "first" then write the code, THEN refactor as needed/wanted.

+I remembered to answer these this time !!!
+YAAAA.. lol